-You cannot predict the future performance of the index stock based on its historical performance.
-The actual performance of the index stock over the life of the offered notes, the cash settlement amount paid on the stated maturity date, as the case may be, as well as the coupon payable, if any, on each coupon payment date, may bear little or no relation to the historical closing prices of the index stock or to the hypothetical examples shown elsewhere in this prospectus supplement.
+You cannot predict the future performance of the index stocks based on their historical performance.
+The actual performance of the index stocks over the life of the offered notes, as well as the coupon payable on each coupon payment date, may bear little or no relation to the historical closing prices of the index stocks or to the hypothetical examples shown elsewhere in this prospectus supplement.